How we made the Defy Wireless : Bluetooth, RF & USB

 Adjustments in firmware and cables were made for certification.

-After iterations, we passed certifications; details are here.
+After iterations, we passed certifications.

 Making a split keyboard with three modes is challenging, but we're proud!